work-samples/global_id/README.md

 N3: 11 YYY
 ```

-Now each node just manages uniquely providing a 3-bit number
+Now each node is responsible for managing its own uniqueness
-and it will be guaranteed to be globally unique based on
+of a 3-bit number.
+Global uniqueness will be assured by
-the uniqueness of those first two bits.
+our NodeId prefix (the first two bits).

 ### Elixir Demonstration